increase conversions on your website

 Enable Accelerated Mobile Pages (AMP) if Needed

 Speed is everything for mobile conversions.
-Accelerated Mobile Pages (AMP) strip down unnecessary elements, making pages load instantly on mobile devices.
+Accelerated Mobile Pages (AMP) strip down unnecessary elements so pages load almost instantly on mobile.
 Faster pages reduce bounce rates, keeping visitors engaged long enough to convert.

 20